augustusschwab/Kanban-Board/README.md

 # Candidate-Search-App

 ## Description
 A web application for a Kanban Board productivity tool.
-The board is designed to be collaborative and it setup to authenitcate users in order to get access to the baord.
+The board is designed to be collaborative and it is setup to authenitcate users in order to get access to the baord.

 ## Table of Contents
   - [Installation](#installation)